Costa Rica 3-Week Itinerary: The Complete Travel Guide Costa Rica 3-Week Itinerary: The Complete Travel Guide

 By Bus

-Traveling by local buses in Costa Rica is the cheapest way to get around, and many services are traveling to major destinations all over the country.
+Traveling by local buses in Costa Rica is the cheapest way to get around, and many services travel to major destinations all over the country.
 However, it will take quite a bit longer.
-This is because the bus routes avoid highways and make stops instead of traveling direct.
+This is because the bus routes avoid highways and make stops instead of traveling directly.

 Additionally, some routes will require changes, for example, the route from Puerto Viejo to La Fortuna.
 If you travel by bus, you also won’t have the flexibility to make stops at more off-the-beaten-track destinations like Nauyaca Waterfalls.